crate/cratedb-examples/topic/autoscaling/README.md

 Change script::
   Make sure to edit the script before running it.
-  Update line 7, 10 and 11 with your API credentials, organization id and cluster id.
+  Update lines 7, 10, and 11 with your API credentials, organization id and cluster id.

 Run script::